peterhanneman/bunyan-amqp/README.md

 bunyan-amqp
 ====================

 AMQP 0.9.1 compatible transport stream for use with Bunyan.
-Uses "topic" configuration.
+Intended to be used with a "topic" exchange.
+Where the hostname becomes the first topic, the name of the Bunyan logger application is used as the secondary topic followed by the string log level.
+Ex: "My-MacbookPro.AppName.info".
 Has only been tested with RabbitMQ thus far.

 This package was created to support an internal company project but I promise that I will update the docs ASAP for public consumption!